mstrivens/CV/README.md

 **Resourcing Group** (August 2015 to August 2017)
 Recruitment Consultant

-- Developed relationships with new and existing clients using solution led questioning to understand and fulfil their needs resulting in doubling the gross profit of my desk to £3000 per week.
+- **Customer centric relationship development** using solution driven questioning to understand and fulfil their needs resulting in doubling the gross profit of my desk to £3000 per week.

-- My ability to identify issues and create solutions led to me compiling a creative technologies report looking into how we might better use technology to reach clients and candidates, resulting in an increase in candidate engagement.
+- **Outcome focussed and data-driven** in compiling a creative technologies report looking into how we might better use technology to reach clients and candidates, resulting in an increase in candidate engagement.

-- My ability to question effectively and develop a mutual understanding with clients opened them up to new possibilities in recruiting, this allowed me to use my industry knowledge to help them make the best decision for their recruitment.
+- **Ownership of customer needs** using strong communication to open them up to new possibilities in recruiting, allowing me to apply industry knowledge to help them make the best decision for recruiting.

 ## Skills